Review of Wag Dry Dog Food

 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to other kibbles.

-When you consider the protein-boosting effect of the lentils, pea protein, peas, brewers yeast and flaxseed, this looks like the profile of a dry product containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas, dried yeast and flaxseed, this looks like the profile of a dry product containing a notable amount of meat.

-Wag is a grain-free dry dog food that utilizes a moderate amount of named meat meals as its dominant source of animal protein, thus earning the brand 4 stars.
+Wag includes both grain-free and grain-inclusive dry dog foods that utilize a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Has Wag Dog Food Been Recalled?

-The following list (if present) includes all dog food recalls since 2009 directly related to this Wag product line.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Wag.